 (Note: Regular glasses or sunglasses aren’t enough, because they leave too many gaps around the eyes.)

-But if you’re not in a high-risk situation — and you’re very strict about wearing face masks and staying 6 feet away from others – wearing goggles isn’t necessary.
+But if you’re vaccinated or not in a high-risk situation, wearing goggles isn’t necessary.

 While it’s still possible to get Covid-19 through the eyes, that scenario is less likely than getting it through your nose or mouth, Steinemann said.